Susan Johnson, Ph.D. in Action

 Click the picture to watch Sue Johnson, Ph.D. working with a real couple.

 Sue Johnson, Ph.D. is the co-founder of the “Emotionally Focused” model of therapy.
 Emotionally Focused Couples Therapy has demonstrated its effectiveness with couples in over 25 years of clinical research.
 Dr. Johnson describes patterns that couples engage in, in to attempt to meet their intimacy needs.

-Her model helps couples learn what these steps are in their dance, and how to change them.
-What we "think," we now knows most often follows what we feel.
+Her model helps couples learn what these steps are in their “dance” and how to change them.
+What we think we knows most often follows what we feel.

 When we live with a person who is sensitive and responsive to our needs, we feel safe and cared for.
 When that doesn't happen, however, there are predictable ways we respond, based upon our earliest history.
 These Johnson calls "Dances."
 When they work, they are like a Tango.
-When they don't, they are demonic dances: Demon Dances.
+When they don't, they are demonic wrangling: Demon Dances.

-These have happened at some point in their relationship, maybe years ago, but it never got resolved.
-The goal is to help them to work through these attachment injuries.
+These may have happened at some point in your relationship, maybe years ago, but never got resolved.
+The goal of Emotionally Focused Couples Therapy is to help you to work through these attachment injuries.

 Many of our clinicians have studied her work both formally and informally.
 Formal training involves the following steps:

 (3) Supervision, including videotaped review of actual couples therapy sessions